Joyeuse: Coronation sword of the French kings

 A sword identified with Charlemagne's Joyeuse was carried in front of the Coronation processions for French kings, for the first time in 1270 (Philip III), and for the last time in 1825 (at the Coronation of Charles X).
 The sword was kept in the Treasury of Saint-Denis since at least 1505, before it was moved to the Louvre in 1793.

 This Joyeuse as preserved today is a composite of various parts added over the centuries of use as coronation sword.
 But at the core, it consists of a medieval blade of Oakeshott type XII, mostly dated from about the 10th century.
 Martin Conway argued the blade might date from the early 9th century, suggesting that it was indeed the sword of Charlemagne, while Guy Laking dated it to the early 13th century.

-Some authors have even argued that the medieval blade may have indeed been replaced by a modern replica in 1804 when the sword was prepared for the coronation of Napoleon.
+Joyeuse was used as a prop during the coronation of Napoleon at Notre-Dame de Paris in 1804.
+The count de Ségur charged with staging the ceremony scripted for the inclusion of Joyeuse in some way.
+However, in the actual event, it was decided it would be inapt for Napoleon himself to wear the sword (Note: Cf. various depictions of the costume, in paintings by Jacques-Louis David or by François Gérard, or the engraving reproduced Esparbès.) both for political and costumery reasons, and it would merely be a part of the procession.
+(Note: Napoleon needed a suitable theatrical sword, but the one he had which was set with the Regent Diamond had disappeared, and some swords were commissioned, but not enough for his liking to be deemed wearable for the occasion.)